-One of the unique features of Elmira College is our special six-week third term in April and May, which offers students an opportunity to explore new curricular areas as well as travel domestically and abroad.
+One of the unique features of Elmira College is our special third term in April and May, which offers students an opportunity to explore new curricular areas as well as travel domestically and abroad.

-One of the unique features of Elmira College is our special 6-week third term in April and May.
 The College offers many special learning opportunities in Term III, allowing students to do immersive and intensive work in a number of different fields.
-Education students can do student teaching.
-Nursing students have the opportunity for clinical work.
+These special study options are designed to enhance traditional coursework through innovative and adventurous approaches to learning.
+If you're an education student, you can student teach, while nursing students have the opportunity for clinical work.
 Many students elect to travel internationally for the term.